wheresrhys/fetch-mock/docs/_api-mocking/mock_matcher.md

     examples:
       - |-
         "path:/posts/2018/7/3"
-    content: Matches a url which has a given path
+    content: Match a url which has a given path
   - name: |-
       glob:...
     types: